Home

 The park is most famous as the setting for Joy Adamson's book "Born Free" - the story of the Adamson’s' life and research amongst lions and cheetahs.
 "Elsa" the Lioness, was the most well known and her grave is marked here.

-Meru Park Facts
+Meru National Park Facts

 • Altitude 1,000 - 3,400ft.